Dreadaxe/warhammer-the-old-world-underground/Forces-of-fantasy/Amazons-EN.md

 The rules contained within this document allow players the opportunity to try out the Warhammer: The Old World rules using models they may have in their collection.
 They are not intended for use in matched play events and will not be updated in line with any future Warhammer: the Old World publications.

-# amazons
+# Amazons

 Amazons are unique in that their race has no males—reproduction takes place by parthenogenic reaction controlled by drugs.
 When the Slann ruled the world, Amazons were created to undertake many mundane tasks and labor.
 When the warp-gates collapsed, the Amazons already shared the high civilization of the Slann, serving as technicians and helpmates.
 As a result, their history has been one of slow degeneration under the shadow of the Slann's heritage, preserving many of the higher sciences lost to the Slann themselves.

 This document contains the following information:

-**Grand Army Composition List**: The default army composition list for the Lizardmen.
+**Grand Army Composition List**: The default army composition list for the Amazons.
 **Profiles**: Every model available to the Lizardmen has a profile.
 Here, you will find that model’s characteristics, its equipment, its points value, details of any special rules unique to it and more.
 **Magic Items**: As well as the Common magic items detailed in the Warhammer: the Old World rulebook, this army list includes a number of magic items unique to the Lizardmen.
-**Special Rules**: This section covers rules unique to the Lizardmen.
+**Special Rules**: This section covers rules unique to the Amazons.
 **The Lore of…**: Unique spells used in conjunction with the Lores of Magic found in the Warhammer: the Old World rulebook.